Blue Collar Man (Long Nights): Reception

 According to Billboard, it has "riveting high energy guitar licks and a powerful lead vocal."
 Cash Box said that "rhythm guitar work provides a gritty, rough and tumble bottom which highlights the bright lead guitar passages and the upper register vocals."
 Record World praised the organ and guitar playing and said that "Styx has specialized in hard rockers with soaring harmony hooks and this single...is in the same groove."
 Allmusic critic Mike DeGagne said that it best represents "Styx's feisty, straightforward brand of album rock," who called it "an invigorating keyboard and guitar rush -- hard and heavy, yet curved by Tommy Shaw's emphasized vocals."
-Classic Rock critic Malcolm Dome rated it as Styx 5th greatest song, saying that it is "very Bruce Springsteen in philosophy, but very Styx in execution."
+In 2024, Ultimate Classic Rock critic Allison Rapp rated it to be rock music's 14th best work song, with fellow critic Ryan Reed admiring the song's "grit" and Dennis DeYoung's "heavy" organ playing.
+Louder Sound and Billboard ranked "Blue Collar Man (Long Nights)" at number five and number eight, respectively, on their lists of the 10 greatest Styx songs.

 The song reached #21 in the United States in November 1978, and spent two weeks at No. 9 on the Canada RPM Top 100 Singles chart.